Gordon Cummins: Murders

 Cummins is known to have murdered at least four women and to have attempted to murder two others over a period of six days in February 1942.
-He is also suspected of murdering two further women in October 1941.
-The majority of his known victims were women whom he encountered in or near to West End pubs and clubs and who engaged in prostitution—typically with servicemen.
+He is also suspected of previously murdering two other women in October 1941.
+The majority of his known victims were women who he encountered in or near to West End pubs and clubs and who engaged in prostitution—typically with servicemen.

-All of Cummins's known murders and attempted murders were committed during the city's imposed wartime blackout conditions, imposed in September 1939.
+All of Cummins's known murders and attempted murders were committed in London during wartime blackout conditions, imposed in September 1939.
 By the time of his 1942 arrest, Cummins had neither a previous criminal record nor a known history of violence.

 First suspected murders

 Cummins is suspected of committing his first two murders in October 1941.
 His first suspected victim was a 19-year-old clerk named Maple Churchyard, who was murdered on 13 October.
 Churchyard is known to have frequently engaged in casual sexual relations with servicemen.
 Her nude body was found by workmen in a bombed house on Hampstead Road the day after her murder.
 She had been strangled to death with her own camiknickers by an individual described by the pathologist who examined her body as being a left-handed individual, as the bruising around Churchyard's neck indicated her murderer had more strength in his left hand than his right.
-In addition, her handbag had been emptied, with several contents missing.
+In addition, her handbag had been emptied, with several of its contents missing.
 Churchyard had not been sexually assaulted.
 Her death is believed to have occurred at approximately 9:15 p.m.

-Four days later, on 17 October, a 48-year-old widow named Edith Eleanora Humphries was found lying upon her bed at her Regent's Park home.
+Four days later, on 17 October, a 48-year-old widow named Edith Eleanora Humphries was found lying on her bed at her Regent's Park home.
 She had been extensively bludgeoned about the face and head before her assailant had attempted to strangle her before cutting her throat.
 Humphries had also suffered a single stab wound to her skull, which had penetrated her brain.
-Humphries was still alive, but died shortly after her admission to hospital.
+Humphries was still alive but died shortly after her admission to hospital.
 The door to her property was ajar, and investigators found no signs of a forced entry to her home.
 Several items of jewellery had been stolen.

-At the time of these two murders, Cummins was stationed in Colerne, Wiltshire, although when on leave, he is known to have frequently visited London, residing at an address in nearby St John's Wood.
+At the time of these two murders, Cummins was stationed in Colerne, although when on leave, he is known to have frequently visited London, residing at an address in nearby St John's Wood.